TravLord/CMS_CodeSummary/README.md

 ### User Story 3. *CRUD pages update create and edit pages with styling updates*

 - For this story I was tasked with updating the create and edit pages with styling updates to match the layout of the entire web app layout.
-I updated these pages and changed the links into buttons for easy user navigation back to index page or to confirm/submit the form.
-I also had to add a file based input to give user ability to choose a image file to add to their database from their machine.
+- I updated these pages and changed the links into buttons for easy user navigation back to index page or to confirm/submit the form.
+-  I also added a file based input to give user ability to choose a image file to add to their database from their machine.

 Create page after update (below)